Create an Integration Task to Configure and Run a Data Flow

 3. Publishing a Task to an Application

-- On the DI_Lab Project Details page, select Tasks in the submenu.
+- On the DI_Lab project details page, click Tasks in the submenu.

-- In the Tasks list, from the Actions icon (three dots) for Load Customers Lab, select Publish to Application.
+- In the Tasks list, click the Actions icon (three dots) for Load Customers Lab and then select Publish to application.

 4. Creating and Monitoring a Task Run

-- On the Application Details page, in the Tasks list, select Run from the Actions icon (three dots) for Load Customers Lab.
+In the Tasks list, click the Actions icon (three dots) for Load Customers Lab and then select Run.

 Click Refresh to get the latest task run status updates.